JSRocksHQ/harmonic/README.md

 <li>Item 3</li>
 </ul>
 ```
+For more details, you can check the full documentation: [Blogging](https://github.com/es6rocks/harmonic/wiki/Blogging).

 ## Build
 The build tool will generate the index page, posts, pages, categories, compile styles and ES6.